Sociology (SOC)

 SOC 410.
 Sociology of Aging - CUE3 Units

-Prerequisite(s): SOC 201 and SOC 323; 9 hours at the 300+ level in one social science; or permission of instructor.
+Prerequisite(s): SOC 201 and SOC 323; or 9 hours at the 300+ level in one social science; or permission of instructor.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status.